 What are the Clean Car Standards?

-In 2012, the US Government finalized greenhouse gas reduction and fuel efficiency standards for new cars and passenger vehicles in model years 2017–2025.
+The Clean Car Standards were adopted in 2012 to set standards for greenhouse gas emissions from cars and light trucks.
 These standards were adopted with broad support from automakers, labor, and consumers—including members of Moms Clean Air Force, who testified on their behalf and pushed automakers and lawmakers in support of strong regulations.

-Yes.
-The clean car standards have proved achievable and cost-effective for the auto industry.
+The Clean Car Standards have proved achievable and cost-effective for the auto industry.
 They have delivered the cleanest and most efficient vehicles the American people have ever known.
-They save families hundreds of billions at the pump, protect against gas spikes, and reduce our reliance on foreign oil.
-And because the transportation sector is the largest source of climate-warming carbon dioxide pollution in the US, they are our country’s the most significant program to fight climate change.
-Weakening these standards will harm our climate, our health, our pocketbooks—and even our jobs.
+They saved families money at the pump and reduced our reliance on foreign oil.
+And because the transportation sector is the largest source of climate-warming carbon dioxide pollution in the U.S., they are our country’s most significant program to fight climate change.
+Rolling back these standards will harm our climate, our health, our pocketbooks—and even our jobs.

-Now the Clean Car Standards are under attack by the Trump Administration and an EPA that is no longer working to protect people’s health.
+By rolling back the Clean Car Standards, Trump’s EPA shows us that it is no longer working to protect people’s health.

-Here’s how moms are fighting for the Clean Car Standards—and how you can help.
+Moms are fighting for the Clean Car Standards—and you can help.

-You can add your voice by contacting your senators, your governor, and even the automakers directly.
-Get onto the Facebook page of your favorite automaker to leave a comment, or tweet directly to their corporate handle.
-Ask them: What are they doing to prevent the Trump administration from getting away with scrapping this essential climate program that is saving us money and protecting our children?
+You can add your voice by contacting your representative to express your outrage at this dangerous, costly rollback.
+You can also contact those automakers that have sided with the Trump administration—Chrysler, General Motors, and Toyota—to let their CEOs know how disappointed you are with their betrayal.
+Then, go onto the automakers’ Facebook page to leave a comment or tweet directly to their corporate handle.
+Ask them: How can they support the Trump administration as it scraps this essential climate program that is saving us money and protecting our children’s health?